And the big guns just keep on firing!

 Fourth straight period at the top for Grundy, and is compiling a monstrous season.
-Career-high numbers in disposals, hit outs and clearances.
+Career-high numbers in disposals, hit outs

 And there we go.
 Tim Kelly has made his move – this is as close as a rival has been to Grundy in the overall points since we commenced the rankings.
 Yes, yes… there were others sitting second, but the gap was substantial.
 Tim Kelly is well within striking distance right now.
 One big week could make a difference – that hasn’t been the case since the first rankings.